late347/ticTacToeMCTS/README.md

 It's possible the algorithm is a little bit flawed, since the decision results are not very good for the AI's decisions.
 The code requires pip install anytree

+Code was developed in PyCharm IDE, and I just took all the files from the project directory and uploaded them to this repository

 useful links

 I mostly tried to follow the tutorial from analyticsvidhya.com article below